 - Adaptive experimental design algorithm that reduces sample size and brings clarity around top claims by zooming in on most promising claims.

-- Diagnostic questions using Conjointly's unique positive-negative rating scale to help you get a de-biased view of how your customers see each claim and compare results across cultures and countries.
+- Diagnostic questions using Conjointly's unique dual negative-positive scale to help you get a de-biased view of how your customers see each claim and compare results across cultures and countries.

 - Brand associations to help you check which brand each product claim is most closely associated with.